wiltonsr/ldapAuth/readme.md

 ## Operations Mode

+The `Operation Mode` detected will be used to perform all subsequent requests.

 ### Bind Mode

 If no `searchFilter` is specified in its configuration, the middleware runs in the default bind mode, meaning it tries to make a simple bind request to the LDAP server with the credentials provided in the request headers.
 If the bind succeeds, the middleware forwards the request, otherwise, it returns a 401 Unauthorized status code.